 France and Italy come together in one pan

-I wanted to put together a traditional ratatouille but I wanted something a bit more filling, the mozzarella and prosciutto were the perfect partners to make this recipe more substantial along with bringing a ton of flavor to the dish.
+I wanted to put together a traditional ratatouille but I wanted something a bit more filling.
+The mozzarella and prosciutto are perfect partners to make this recipe more substantial along with bringing a ton of flavor to the dish.

-Though you can use any type of eggplant for this recipe I’ve found that Japanese or graffiti eggplants work best because of their smaller more uniform size.
-When choosing your other veggies try to purchase similar sized produce so when assembling the dish everything is a similar size.
+You can use any type of eggplant for this recipe.
+I’ve found that Japanese or graffiti eggplants work best because of their smaller more uniform size.
+When choosing your other veggies try to purchase similar sized produce.
+This will help assembling the dish so everything is a similar size.
 The same goes for the mozzarella.
-I often find the pre sliced tubes of fresh mozzarella are quite convenient but if you can’t find any you can always just cut a larger ball into quarter slices.
-I’ll be honest my intent was to incorporate fresh basil into my ratatouille Caprese but the quality of basil at the store was sub par so I skipped it but if you have some I recommend incorporating it into the recipe.
+I often find the pre sliced tubes of fresh mozzarella are quite convenient.
+If you can’t find any you can always just cut a larger ball into quarter slices.
+My intent was to incorporate fresh basil into my ratatouille but the quality of basil was sub par.
+I skipped it but if you have some I recommend incorporating it into the recipe.

 Time to get slicing

 Once you’ve got all your ingredients laid out it’s time to start slicing.
 The goal is to have all of the veggies cut to the same thickness so they will cook evenly.
 You can most definitely cut them buy hand but I prefer to use a Japanese Mandolin.
-Please use the safety guard and pay attention while you’re slicing, many a fingertip have been lost to the Gatana sharp blade of the mandolin.
-I set the blades width for about as wide as it would go which is still only about an 1/8th of an inch.
+Please use the safety guard and pay attention while you’re slicing.
+Many a fingertip have been lost to the Gatana sharp blade of the mandolin.
+I set the blade to its maximum width which is still only about an 1/8th of an inch.
 After all your veggies are sliced it’s time to assemble.

-I like to take a few tablespoons of Olive oil any wipe down the inside of the cast iron pan then I use that paper towel to act as a book shelf for my veggies as I layer them all the way around the pan before removing the paper towel as you squeeze in the last of the veggies.
+Take a few tablespoons of Olive oil any wipe down the inside of the cast iron pan.
+I use that paper towel to act as a book shelf for my veggies as I layer them all the way around the pan.
+Then I remove the paper towel as I squeeze in the last of the veggies.
 Continue to spiral the veggies, cheese and prosciutto until your pan is full.

 Before roasting in the oven I like to brush some olive oil or butter infused with fresh herbs and garlic over top so the vegetables caramelize as they cook.
-Once the ratatouille Caprese if out of the oven feel free to give it an extra drizzle of olive oil and maybe grate some good Pecorino Romano as well.
+Once the ratatouille Caprese if out of the oven feel free to give it an extra drizzle of olive oil.
+Then grate some good Pecorino Romano on as well.

 - 1.5 lbs Fresh Mozzarella